Reviews You Can Rely On

 We had some initial doubts about the durability of this layer, again based on the underlying difference of the extra-fine spun Merino wool.
 As a natural fiber, Merino is not normally categorized as one of the more durable options for athletic attire.
 But through years of field testing wear-and-tear, we are coming around to a sense that this is more of a generalization.

 Like other Merino tops tested, after our overly-aggressive abrasion test, the Meriwool showed some notable rips and tears.
 In the real world, some lumps and bumps were accrued mountain biking in this top.
-That said, thanks to flatlock seams backing up the high-quality construction of this layer, it is more likely to meet an early fate through improper washing and drying than it is through outdoor activity — as long as you keep the rubber side down and don't manage to land upside down into a tree.
+That said, thanks to flatlock seams backing up the high-quality construction of this layer, it is more likely to meet an early fate through improper washing and drying than it is through outdoor activity — as long as you keep the rubber side down and don't manage to land upside down in a tree.

 meriwool merino 250 long sleeve - breathable enough to tackle the uphill, and still strong enough to...